Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain

-From a rough geometric intuition, when we ask for a HL class on $N^{1} (X)$, it is natural to guess that this might be the main obstruction.
-On the other hand, by \cite{huxiaohardlef2022Arxiv} (see also \cite{Panov1987ONSP}), when $X$ is a compact complex torus of dimension $n$ and $\mathfrak{L}=(L_1, ...,L_{n-2})$ is a collection of nef classes on $X$, we have that $\mathfrak{L}$ is a HL class if and only if for any $I\subset [n-2]$, i.e., the collection $\mathfrak{L}$ is supercritical.
-These discussions lead to the following qualitative expectation:
+From a geometric viewpoint, at least when seeking for an HL class on $N^{1} (X)\subset H^{1,1}(X,\mathbb{R})$, it is natural to guess that this condition provides the main obstruction.
+On the other hand, by \cite{huxiaohardlef2022Arxiv} (see also \cite{Panov1987ONSP}), when $X$ is a compact complex torus of dimension $n$ and $\mathfrak{L}=(L_1, ...,L_{n-2})$ is a collection of nef classes on $X$, the class $\mathfrak{L}$ is an HL class on $H^{1,1}(X,\mathbb{R})$ if and only if for every $I\subset [n-2]$, i.e., the collection $\mathfrak{L}$ is supercritical.
+These observations lead to the following qualitative expectation.